fishcus/KAP-manual/en/model/model_design/model_advisor.en.md

-### Apply SQL to Generate a Desired Model
+### Apply SQL to Generate a Model

-Step 1, synchronize target tables to the project.
+**Step 1:** synchronize target tables to the project.

 ![Synchronize table](images/auto modeling/auto_sync_table.png)

-Step 2, drag one table, which will be the fact table, to the model designer and set it as *fact*.
+**Step 2:** drag one table, which will be the fact table, to the model designer and set it as *fact*.
 Click ***SQL*** button to pop up a dialog to collect your SQL statements.

-> Note: only fact tables will have this button and SQL queries here you typed in should be the SQL you would query later.
+> **Note:** only fact tables will have this button and SQL queries here you typed in should be the SQL you would query later.
 >

 ![Set fact table](images/auto modeling/fact_table.png)

 ![Enter SQL](images/auto modeling/sql_window.png)

-Step 3, enter the SQL statements that would cross this model.
+**Step 3:** enter the SQL statements that would cross this model.
 You should ***check***  these SQL statements to make sure which could be used to generate model, because only correctly recognized ones could work.
 If all SQL statements are right to the model advisor, the dialog would look the same as the following picture.

 ![Valid SQLs](images/auto modeling/valid_SQL.png)

-Step 4, ***submit*** checked SQL statements and you will get a initial model from your SQLs as below.
-Please do modify, check and re-submit SQLs via ***model advisor***.
+**Step 4:** Click **Submit** and you will get a initial model from your SQLs as below.
+Please do modify, check and re-submit SQLs via **Model Advisor**.
 When you are all set, save it.

 ![Complete model](images/auto modeling/auto_modeling.png)